 Because of the Senator's schedule Byron had the morning and early afternoon pretty much to himself so he was taking advantage of the free time.
 He had already been to Rockefeller Center, The Radio City Music Hall and Madison Square Garden.
-The Senator said that tonight, after this afternoon's meeting, they would be going to a Broadway play with some members of the District Attorney's office.
-He had been told that they would be sitting in some very expensive box seats that belonged to a Catherine Chandler.
+The Senator had told him that tonight, after this afternoon's meeting, they would be going to a Broadway play with some members of the District Attorney's office.
+He had been told that they would be sitting in some very expensive box seats that belonged to a woman named Catherine Chandler.
 There was something very familiar about that name but he couldn't quite remember why.

 Byron wandered down the sidewalk a short way and stopped at the corner to study his tourist map of Manhattan.
 After a little difficulty he located the building that contained the New York District Attorney's Office where he was to meet up with his mentor.
 It looked like about three miles by way of Park Avenue and Broadway.
 He checked his watch.
 He had plenty of time and his destination was in easy walking distance (at least for a home grown Texas boy it was) from his current location.
 He folded up his map, stuffed it back in his briefcase and set off at a leisurely stroll down 34th Street toward Park Avenue where he turned south.
 All the while he continually gazed up in amazement at the tall skyscrapers and other sights that surrounded him.

-The muggers had been caught by surprise and glanced nervously at the one had gone down so quickly.
+The muggers had been caught by surprise and glanced nervously at the one that had gone down so quickly.
 He lay on the ground groaning in pain.
 Now the other three were angry and wary as they brandished their knives while they tried to maneuver for a better position.
-After several minutes things appeared to be a stalemate as Byron was managing to keep the other three at bay (a brief case full of maps, schedules and other assorted papers made a surprisingly effective defensive weapon against knives, pipes, chains and other implements of direct physical assault).
+After several minutes things appeared to be a stalemate as Byron managed to keep the other three at bay (a brief case full of maps, schedules and other assorted papers made a surprisingly effective defensive weapon against knives, pipes, chains and other implements of direct physical assault).
 Fortunately none of these thugs had thought to bring a gun.

 Just as Byron's confidence of getting out of this unscathed reach its peak another thug wielding a baseball bat came around a corner of the alley and joined the battle bringing it back up to four-to-one.
 Byron knew he was now seriously outnumbered and he no longer had the advantage of surprise but he still felt he had a chance if he kept his head and his briefcase.
 The muggers again tried closing in on him and Byron was forced to backup to prevent being surrounded.

 Then with a grinding clink his right foot went out from under him.
 He looked down and caught a glimpse of the beer bottle, which he had stepped on, as he was falling backwards.
 Byron hit the ground hard, knocking the wind out of him, and lost his grip on his briefcase.
 A moment later one of the thugs was on him and he saw the knife descending toward his chest.
-Byron felt a fleeting moment of regret then a fast moving blur of something human crashed into the thug on top of him and suddenly that thug was gone.
+Byron felt a fleeting moment of regret then a fast moving human shaped blur crashed into the thug on top of him and suddenly that thug was gone.

 Byron was now totally unencumbered and, taking advantage of the reprieve, quickly scrambled over and grabbed his briefcase as his only shield and weapon.
-He shook his dazed head then quickly glanced around from his half prone position and saw a five foot five inch figure in a long hooded cape literally lift one muscular six foot thug and fling him against the building's brick wall.
-Then it whirled around to face the thug that was coming up behind it and in an incredibly fast move brought its foot up between his legs so hard it lifted him off the ground.
+He shook his dazed head then quickly glanced around from his half prone position and saw a five foot five inch tall figure in a long hooded cape literally lift one muscular six foot thug and fling him against the building's brick wall.
+Then it whirled around to face the thug that was coming up behind it and in an incredibly fast move brought its foot up between the mugger's legs so hard it lifted him off the ground.
 The next instant, the compact human tornado planted its fist into the largest of the muggers and sent him careening backwards against the building on the other side of the alley.
-That's when he spotted the thug that had been about to stab him laying on the ground about eight feet away and groaning arms wrapped around his middle.
+That's when he spotted the thug that had been about to stab him lying on the ground about eight feet away and groaning arms wrapped around his middle.

 The hooded, fast moving figure, made Byron think of the comic book superheroes of his childhood.
 He felt like he had suddenly found himself living within the surreal pages of such a comic.
 The hooded caped figure turned to face the last standing mugger who turned and bolted for the end of the alley.